chimay/wheel/README.md

 # Introduction
 ## What is it ?

-Wheel is a navigation plugin for Vim and Neovim.
+Wheel is a navigation plugin written in classical Vimscript, to remain compatible with both Vim and Neovim.
 It is file group oriented and makes abundant use of dedicated buffers, in which you can filter and select elements.

 ## What does it look like ?
 ### Main menu